 Kardel works to be a good corporate citizen.
 Annual scholarships are provided to Camosun College to support two students seeking further education in the area of community living.
-Kardel has representatives on the college's advisory committee for the Community Support /Educational Assistant Program and the Health Care Assistant program.
 Staff members also participate in a number of sectoral committees.
-Kardel has a representative on the One Day Together planning committee.
 Kardel also has a representative on the South Island Education Committee which coordinates planning events for front line staff members.